Annalena Tonelli: Somalia and Somaliland

+Death

 In October 2003, Tonelli was assassinated at the tuberculosis hospital she started in Borama by unknown gunmen.
 There are several rumors about why she was killed.
 The most plausible is that she was killed by a group who protested her bringing HIV/AIDS patients into Borama.
-In November, 2002 hundreds of protesters marched in front of her Borama hospital throwing stones and shouting "Death to Annalena."
+In November 2002, hundreds of protesters marched in front of her Borama hospital throwing stones and shouting "Death to Annalena."
 They felt she was spreading the disease in their city.
 Other rumors say she was killed by a disgruntled former worker who felt she owed him a job or that she was killed by men belonging to Al-Itihaad al-Islamiya.

-Two weeks after Tonelli's assassination, Dick and Enid Eyeington were murdered in their flat at the SOS Sheikh Secondary School in the town of Sheekh, situated in northwestern Somaliland The assassins possibly belonged to the same terror cell.
+Two weeks after Tonelli's assassination, Dick and Enid Eyeington were murdered in their flat at the SOS Sheikh Secondary School in the town of Sheekh, situated in northwestern Somaliland.
+The assassins possibly belonged to the same terror cell.
 They were reportedly arrested in 2004, tried and sentenced to death under a local court.